 A question posed by a legislator to the presiding officer of the chamber for clarification of the procedure or business before the legislative body.

-A term used to refer to an effort or entity related to a party affiliation or designation.
+A term that refers to an effort or entity related to a party affiliation or designation.

 A statement by a legislator that is not directly related to pending legislative business.